Taxation in Massachusetts: Forestry, agriculture, and recreation

-Chapter 61 Forest Lands and Forest Products
+Chapter 61: Forest Lands and Forest Products

 Under Chapter 61, in order to qualify for the Chapter 61 program, a parcel of real property must be at least 10 acre contiguous and under the same ownership.
-Prior to approval, the landowner must establish a forest management plan for the affected property and have it approved by a state certified forester.
+Prior to approval, the landowner must establish a forest management plan for the affected property and have it approved by a state-certified forester.
 Only the wooded and undeveloped portions of the land may be enrolled in the program.
 The tax reduction is based upon the market value of the potential forestry products the land can produce.

-Chapter 61A Agricultural and Horticultural Land
+Chapter 61A: Agricultural and Horticultural Land

 Under 61A, the property for agricultural use must be at least 5 acres, and the reduction in tax is based on the market value of farm products the land can support.
-The land may also be used for forestland, but, if so, the landowner must produce a 10-year forest management plan.
+The land may also be used for forestland, but if so, the landowner must produce a 10-year forest management plan.

-Chapter 61B Recreational Land
+Chapter 61B: Recreational Land

 Under 61B, the property for open space and recreation must be at least 5 acres.
 The tax reduction is 75% of its assessed value, and working with forest management is optional.
-The land must "available to the general public or to members of a non-profit organization including a corporation organized under chapter one hundred and eighty."
+The land must be "available to the general public or to members of a non-profit organization, including a corporation organized under chapter one hundred and eighty."